JakeNorkusDT/ace-box-ext-hot-logs-in-context/roles/my-use-case/files/docs/content/03_Lab3/index.md

 ```
 ![Withdrawal Version](../../assets/images/WithdrawalsSummarization.png)

-Let’s answer the third question - *How much money is our platform earning?*
+Let’s answer the third question: **How much money is our platform earning?**

 We know that the business makes money through the transaction fee and the *actionType* related to it is “**collectfee**”.
 Therefore we need to filter and summarize data related to this action.